Shree Venkatesh Films

 SVF Entertainment Pvt.
-Ltd. is an Indian media and entertainment company headquartered in Kolkata, West Bengal, founded by Shrikant Mohta.
-Apart from producing and distributing Bengali films, SVF also distributes Bollywood and Hollywood films in Eastern India.
+Ltd. is an Indian film production and distribution company, founded by Shrikant Mohta and Mahendra Soni in 1995.
+Apart from producing and distributing Bengali films in West Bengal, Bangladesh, Assam and Tripura, SVF also distributes Bollywood and Hollywood films in East India.
 The other divisions of the company include Exhibition, TV Content Production, Digital Cinema, Music, New Media and IPR syndication.
 SVF was in Anandabazar Patrika's powerlist for 2008 and 2010.

 Background

 SVF Entertainment Pvt.
 Ltd. was founded in 1995 by Shrikant Mohta and Mahendra Soni.
 They started off as distributors of Hindi films like Bekaar Ka Number, Khamoshi in Eastern India.
-Their first film production is in 1996, Bhai Amar Bhai starring Prosenjit Chatterjee and Chiranjeet Chakraborty.
-Directed by Swapan Saha, it became a blockbuster.
+Their first film production is in 1996, Bhai Amar Bhai starring Prosenjit Chatterjee and Chiranjeet Chakraborty and directed by Swapan Saha which became a blockbuster.
 Later, they produced the Prosenjit Chatterjee starrer Sasurbari Zindabad in 2000 which became the highest-grossing Bengali movie until then.
-They followed it up with successful films like Sathi (2002), I Love You (2007), Chirodini ...Tumi Je Aamar (2008) etc. Along with commercial entertainers they have also backed experimental films by directors like Rituparno Ghosh, Kaushik Ganguly, Srijit Mukherji, Sandip Ray, Dhrubo Banerjee.
+They followed it up with successful films like Sathi (2002), I Love You (2007), Chirodini ...Tumi Je Aamar (2008) etc. Along with commercial entertainers they have also backed experimental films by directors like Rituparno Ghosh, Kaushik Ganguly, Srijit Mukherji, Sandip Ray and Dhrubo Banerjee.

 In the film entertainment space, SVF has the following divisions: Production, Television, Distribution, Music, Digital Cinema, Exhibition and New Media.